hifilorau/Mongo-and-Mongoose-Quick-Class/Mongoose-intro.md

 # MongooseClass

-Chapter 1: Introduction to Mongoose and CRUD Operations
+Chapter X: Introduction to Mongoose and CRUD Operations

 Mongoose is an Object-Document Mapping (ODM) library for MongoDB and Node.js, which provides a higher level of abstraction for working with MongoDB.
 It allows you to define data models and schema, and provides a simple and intuitive API for performing CRUD (Create, Read, Update, Delete) operations on MongoDB.